AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 Playing Allure of the Stars
 ===========================

-Gameplay of Allure of the Stars centers around exploring an abandoned Solar System spaceship, alone or in a party of trusted crew-members, setting up ambushes for it's feral denizens, hiding in shadows, covering tracks, bumping into unspeakable horrors, hidden mechanisms and astounding technical treasures and making creative use of it all.
+Your party of trusted crew-members is set to test their fortune by exploring an abandoned Solar System passenger cruiser.
+You are going to set up ambushes for it's feral denizens, hide in shadows, cover tracks, bump into unspeakable horrors, hidden mechanisms and astounding technical treasures and make creative use of it all.
+The mysterious inhabitants of the gigantic spaceship are bound to welcome intruders with bloody surprises of their own.
-The mysterious inhabitants of the ship perform the same feats, intelligence allowing, while tirelessly chasing the stranded heroes by sight, sound and smell.
+As soon as you turn your back in fear, expect to be chased tirelessly throughout all the decks, by sight, sound and smell.

 Once the few basic command keys and on-screen symbols are learned, mastery and enjoyment of the game is the matter of tactical skill